autotelicum/Smooth-CoffeeScript/interactive/interactive-coffeescript.md

   Symbol    Explanation
 ----------- ------------------------------------------------
     `→`     normal output from `show`/`view` functions
-    `⇒`     asyncronous  output from display functions
+    `⇒`     asynchronous  output from display functions
     `↵`     return value from an executed code block `☕`     timing information if enabled
 ----------- ------------------------------------------------